 Lane: I’ve covered 80% of the US, including Alaska and Hawaii.
 I’ve basked on the beaches of many Caribbean islands and in French Polynesia.
 I’ve also explored some of Europe.
 Going on an African Safari is top of my list, followed by snorkeling the Great Barrier Reef.
 I think wanderlust is genetic – I come from a family of truck drivers.
 I have an inner curiosity about the world.
 Some of my friends from the Midwest have never crossed the state line (and they never wish to).
 Inspiration to travel comes from within.

-Story behind the photo: During a three-week road trip we stopped in the Land of Lincoln to rest.
-After dinner we walked around historic Springfield, and stumbled across an entire neighborhood that had been preserved from the time of Lincoln.
+The story behind the photo: During a three-week road trip we stopped in the Land of Lincoln to rest.
+After dinner, we walked around historic Springfield and stumbled across an entire neighborhood that had been preserved from the time of Lincoln.
 We had the place to ourselves.
 Lane is sitting on the steps of the Lincoln residence.

 What are the most underrated and overrated places you have visited?

 Underrated: Puerto Rico due to the natural beauty and the history of San Juan.